muratk3n/thirdwave/en/2021/03/private-government.md

 everyone grows what they eat, there is little need for laws regulating the safety of consumer goods.
-Arcane financial instruments could not bring an economy to its knees in an era in which banking was primitive and much of the economy was not monetized.
+Arcane financial instruments could not bring an economy to its knees in an era in which banking was primitive and much of the economy was not monetized...

+The Industrial Revolution shattered the egalitarian ideal of uni- versal self-government in the realm of production.
+Economies of scale overwhelmed the economy of small proprietors, replac- ing them with large enterprises that employed many workers.